Strabox/ATG/README.md

 # ATG
-Project to Tests and Software Validation course @ Instituto Superior Técnico
+Project to 2016/2017 Software Testing and Validation course of Masters Degree in Computer Science and Engineering @ Instituto Superior Técnico